1996 California Proposition 218: Triggering Events for Property-Related Fee or Charge Provisions

 A property-related fee or charge is also not "increased" for purposes of Proposition 218 in the case in which the actual payments from a person or a parcel of property are higher than would have resulted when the agency approved the property-related fee or charge, if those higher payments are attributable to events other than an increased fee or charge rate or revised methodology, such as a change in the density, intensity, or nature of the use of land.

 When an agency "extends" a property-related fee or charge, compliance with the property-related fee or charge process under Proposition 218 is required.
 The California Legislature adopted a statute interpreting the term "extended" for purposes of the property-related fee or charge provisions of Proposition 218.
 However, the courts have the final say in interpreting when a property-related fee or charge is "extended" under Proposition 218.

-Under the statute, a property-related fee or charge is "extended" for purposes of Proposition 218 when, as applied to an existing property-related fee or charge, an agency extends the stated effective period for the property-related fee or charge, including, but not limited to, amendment or removal of a sunset provision or expiration date.
-While expanding the geographic area subject to a property-related fee or charge does not constitute an "extension" under the statutory definition, it may nonetheless constitute a property-related fee or charge "increase" and thereby subject the levy to the property-related fee or charge process under Proposition 218 on that basis.
+Under the statute, a property-related fee or charge is "extended" for purposes of Proposition 218 when, as applied to an existing property-related fee or charge, an agency extends the stated effective period for the property-related fee or charge, including amendment or removal of a sunset provision or expiration date.
+While expanding the geographic area subject to a property-related fee or charge does not constitute an "extension" under the statutory definition, it may nonetheless constitute a property-related fee or charge "increase" and thereby be subject to the property-related fee or charge process under Proposition 218 on that basis.